golanlevin/axidraw/README.md

 # Processing to AxiDraw v3
 #### Controlling the AxiDraw v3 Plotter with Processing 3

+- Tested with Processing v3.5 on OSX 10.14, with Node.js 15.14.0 and npm 7.7.6.
-> Based on project by Aaron Koblin: https://github.com/koblin/AxiDrawProcessing
+- Based on project by Aaron Koblin: https://github.com/koblin/AxiDrawProcessing
+- Uses CNCServer by @techninja: https://github.com/techninja/cncserver

 ## Setup